Driving for work and noise exposures

 Personally, and entirely as a personal opinion rather than legal advice so please Mr HSE, don’t jump on me and send me to share a small cell with Big Dave the Lonely Sex Pest for stating something which is not entirely compliant with the Noise Regs, but I would consider a bit of a fudge as a solution.

-Measuring the noise is going to be impractical and verging on impossible, as is dealing with the noise itself at source.
+Measuring the noise in every type of vehicle on every type of journey is going to be impractical and verging on impossible, as is dealing with the noise itself at source.
 You can’t ban stereos in cars and can’t mandate ear muffs for motorway driving.
 Companies could however include regular drivers in their hearing testing programme so they at least track any possible changes in hearing levels.
-Very few companies do this but I have come across some logistics companies including HGV drivers but not many.
+Very few companies do this but I have come across some logistics companies including HGV drivers, but not many.

 That is clearly a case of catching the issue only after damage has been caused, but it could be better than nothing and may be something worth considering when completing a noise risk assessment.